Twervs/My_portfolio/README.md

 [Project 3: Real or Not](https://www.kaggle.com/qwervs/notebookf2687fc4b6)
 ======
-Checking if tweets are real or not
+Checking if tweets are real or not with machine learning.